-Arm Compiler 5 option Arm Compiler 6 option Description preinclude -include Include the source code of a specified file at the beginning of the compilation. protect_stack -fstack-protector,- fstack-protector-strong Enables stack protection on vulnerable functions.
-See 3.2 Arm® Compiler 5 and Arm® Compiler 6 stack protection behavior on page 3-40 for more information. protect_stack_all -fstack-protector-all Enables stack protection on all functions.
-See 3.2 Arm® Compiler 5 and Arm® Compiler 6 stack protection behavior on page 3-40 for more information. relaxed_ref_def -fcommon Places zero-initialized definitions in a common block. retain -0 The optimization level to use for the best code coverage might depend on your source code.
+Arm Compiler 5 option Arm Compiler for Embedded FuSa 6 option Description protect_stack -fstack-protector, -fstack-protector-strong Enables stack protection on vulnerable functions.
+See Arm Compiler 5 and Arm Compiler for Embedded FuSa 6 stack protection behavior for more information. protect_stack_all -fstack-protector-all Enables stack protection on all functions.
+See Arm Compiler 5 and Arm Compiler for Embedded FuSa 6 stack protection behavior for more information. relaxed_ref_def -fcommon Places zero-initialized definitions in a common block. retain -O The optimization level to use for the best code coverage might depend on your source code.
 In Arm Compiler 5 theretain option disables specific optimizations by name.
-There is no direct equivalent of this for Arm Compiler 6.
+There is no direct equivalent of this for Arm Compiler for Embedded FuSa 6.
 Instead you will need to select the optimization level which best suits your needs.
-See -O in the Arm® Compiler Reference Guide for more information. -S -S Outputs the disassembly of the machine code that the compiler generates.
+See -O in the Arm Compiler Reference Guide for more information. -S -S Outputs the disassembly of the machine code that the compiler generates.
 The output from this option differs between releases.
-Arm Compiler 5 produces output with armasm syntax while Arm Compiler 6 produces output with GNU syntax. show_cmdline -v Shows how the compiler processes the command-line.
+Arm Compiler 5 produces output with armasm syntax while Arm Compiler for Embedded FuSa 6 produces output with GNU syntax. show_cmdline -A Shows how the compiler processes the command- line.
 The commands are shown normalized, and the contents of any via files are expanded. split_ldm -fno-ldm-stm Disables the generation of LDM and STM instructions.
-Note that while the armccsplit_ldm option limits the size of generated LDM/STM instructions, the armclang - fno-ldm-stm option disables the generation of LDM and STM instructions altogether. split_sections -ffunction-sections Generates one ELF section for each function in the source file.
-In Arm Compiler 6, -ffunction-sections is the default.
+Note that while the armccsplit_ldm option limits the size of generated LDM/STM instructions, the armclang -fno-ldm-stm option disables the generation of LDM and STM instructions altogether. split_sections -ffunction-sections Generates one ELF section for each function in the source file.
+In Arm Compiler for Embedded FuSa 6, - ffunction-sections is the default.
 Therefore, the merging of identical constants cannot be done by armclang.
 Instead, the merging is done by armlink.
-See Merging identical constants in the Arm® Compiler Reference Guide for more information. strict -pedantic-errors Generate errors if code violates strict ISO C and ISO C++. strict_warnings -pedantic Generate warnings if code violates strict ISO C and ISO C++. thumb -mthumb Targets the T32 instruction set. no_unaligned_access,unaligned_access -mno-unaligned-access, -munaligned-access Enables or disables unaligned accesses to data on Arm processors.
+See Merging identical constants in the Arm Compiler Reference Guide for more information. strict -pedantic-errors Generate errors if code violates strict ISO C and ISO C++. strict_warnings -pedantic Generate warnings if code violates strict ISO C and ISO C++. thumb -mthumb Targets the T32 instruction set.